tfrg/modal-best-way/README.md

-# Next.js Toy Mini Project
+# Efficient Modal Management System Implementation Using Next.js

-This is a frontend toy mini project using Next.js.
+This project is a frontend mini-project using Next.js to implement an effective and reusable modal management system.
+The main goal was to minimize code duplication and develop an extensible and easily maintainable modal logic.

 ## Important Note